-Dear News Media
+Dear News Media:

 While Donald Trump continues to minimize the importance of a free press, I’d like to thank you for demonstrating integrity during the City of Orlando’s darkest days.
 Orlando experienced three traumatic events where lives were lost, hearts were broken and a lovely community was forced to look evil and sorrow in the eye.
 Each story in and of itself had news value, and together presented an extraordinary challenge to balance coverage of one horror after another.

 Never has a crisis communications practitioner’s role become so critical in helping unassuming victims besieged by reporters from around the world.
 The public isn’t aware that within moments of a newsroom learning about major events such as young entertainer being assassinated, a massacre in a nightclub or the death of a child in a theme park, journalists have the ability to immediately reach victims’ cell phones.
 And they do.
-The stress of those already traumatized because they’ve been suffocated by a catastrophic event is exacerbated by that surprise call from a reporter.
+The stress of those already traumatized because they’ve been impacted by a catastrophic event is exacerbated by that unexpected call from a reporter.
 Unfortunate and painful, that is the world’s 24-hour, digital news cycle.

 Mr. Trump needs to accept that one of the most important elements of our society that makes and keeps America great is a free press.
 I, for one, am thankful.